thesephist/gemini/README.md

 - Make the signup form work through mailgun, not IFTTT
 - Make the proficiency level on the signup page a slider input
 - Temporarily add functionality to remove the current request and make a new one
+- When attempting to send a match request to a request that has already requested a match, don't double-send